 Greetings and welcome to the official website of Alpha Kappa Alpha Sorority, Incorporated® Chi Rho Omega Chapter.
 Since 2004, Chi Rho Omega has been dedicated to serving Eastern Wake County through community service projects and educational activities.
-Chi Rho Omega provides hands-on support to community partners in Knightdale, Rolesville, Wake Forest, Wendell and Zebulon and during the pandemic, offered hours of virtual service programs.
+Chi Rho Omega provides hands-on support to community partners in Knightdale, Rolesville, Wake Forest, Wendell, and Zebulon.

 Deyna M. Hardison, President